Bird-Shamaness/MuchPixels/README.md

 [Hosted here](https://much-pixels.herokuapp.com "much pixels")

- How to start the app
+ How to start the app locally (Note that the Telerik Academy network does not allow connection to the remote db)
  ----------------
- The easiest way to get started is to clone the repository:
+Clone the repository:

  ```bash
  # Change directory